Blackwell Park Operations Ltd

 Vehicle Accessible Camping

 No access from main park entrance; must come off Highway 24 at Inter Lakes exchange.
 No pull through sites.
-If there are no staff present when you arrive, pick a site and pay later.
+If there are no staff present when you arrive, find your site and staff will arrive later.
 Staff will be around at least once a day during the regular season.
 The campground is closed and the gates are locked in the off-season.

-Campground Dates of Operation for frontcountry/vehicle accessible sites in Wells Gray
+Dates of Operation for frontcountry/vehicle accessible sites in Wells Gray.